Puntacana Resort and Club: The Ecological Foundation

-The Ecology's research and education facility, the Center for Sustainability, was established in 1999 and focuses on the creation of solutions to environmental challenges related to local tourism.
+Ecological Foundation's research and education facility, the Center for Sustainability, was established in 1999 and focuses on the environmental challenges related to local tourism.
 The center has laboratories, classrooms, offices, a library, and a dormitory with extended stay facilities.

 The Partnership for Ecologically-Sustainable Coastal Areas (PESCA) includes eight kilometers of protected reefs.
 PESCA seeks to balance the continued growth and development of the region, the long-term health and sustainability of the coastal zone and coral reef and assisting the needs of local stakeholders through activities such as sustainable fisheries management.
 Conservation practices of endangered species such as the endemic Ridgway's hawk and the hawksbill turtle include extensive monitoring and habitat protection.

-The Ecological Foundation also has a park and reserve named Indigenous Eyes.
-The park is a lowland subtropical forest, covering 1,500 acres of land with twelve freshwater lagoons.
-A petting zoo, sugarcane exhibit and an iguana habitat are located near the center, as well as a fruit tree garden, a worm composting facility which converts solid waste into high quality organic soil, an integrated solid waste management program for the entirety of Puntacana Resort & Club, a vegetable nursery and a small-scale beekeeping operation.
+The Ecological Foundation also has a park and reserve named "Indigenous Eyes".
+The park is a lowland subtropical forest covering 1,500 acres of land with twelve freshwater lagoons.
+A petting zoo, a sugarcane exhibit and an iguana habitat are located near the center, as well as a fruit tree garden, a worm composting facility that converts solid waste into high-quality organic soil, an integrated solid waste management program for the entirety of Puntacana Resort & Club, a vegetable nursery and a small-scale beekeeping operation.

 Punta Cana International Airport

 The Punta Cana International Airport (PUJ), built in 1984 and located just 5 minutes from the resort, is a privately owned commercial airport and the second busiest airport in the Caribbean.
-Owned and operated by Grupo PUNTACANA, it continues to expand and currently boasts four million passengers annually.
+Owned and operated by Grupo PUNTACANA, it currently has four million passengers annually.